ThePansmith/thepansmith.github.io/content/colts/2025/index.md

 authors:
       - pansmith
       - buuz135
-summary: "Voting for COLTS 2025 is now open!"
+summary: "Voting for COLTS 2025 is now open!
+Come share your thoughts and work together!"
-description: "Voting for COLTS 2025 is now open!"
+description: "Voting for COLTS 2025 is now open!
+Come share your thoughts and work together!"
 tags: ["colts"]
 ---